ds4se/chapters/menzies/dagstuhlManifesto.md

 <img src="dagstuhl.JPG" width=400 align=right>
 Historically, this book began as a week-long workshop in Dagstuhl, Germany [1].
-That workshop documented the range of work on software analytics, with the following premise:
+The goal of that meeting was to document the wide range of work on software analytics.

+That meeting had the
+the following premise:

 + _So little time, so much data._

-Given recent increases in how much data we can collect, and given a shortage in skilled analysts that can assess that data [2], there now exists more data than people to study it.
+That is, given recent increases in how much data we can collect, and given a shortage in skilled analysts that can assess that data [2], there now exists more data than people to study it.
 Consequently, the analysis of real world data (using semi-automatic or fully automatic methods) is an exploding field, to